Skip to main content

 • Q: Can I switch between authentication methods anytime?

-A: Yes, changes can be made in Settings > My Profile once you sign in.
+A: Yes, changes can be made in Settings > Profile once you sign in.

 • Q: What if I lose access to my registered email or phone number?